Essential Django Apps for Every Project

 • Forgotten password resets

-This is for when you move through your body that there can be self hosted.
+This is you marking your territory.
 Thankfully Django AllAuth exists and is high quality so we don’t have to.

 Notable mentions